Why do lenders ask for Business Activity Statement (BAS)?

 Do banks accept handwritten BAS?

-Unfortunately, the financial institutions do not accept handwritten Business Activity Statements (BAS).
+Unfortunately, financial institutions do not accept handwritten Business Activity Statements (BAS).

-They will usually require Australian Tax Office (ATO) Portal printouts (an example is shown on the left), or a copy of electronically lodged BAS from your bookkeeper.
+They will usually require ATO Portal printouts (an example is shown on the left), or a copy of electronically lodged BAS from your bookkeeper.

 BAS Statements are required to be lodged quarterly with the ATO.
 It is recorded via the Electronic Lodgement System (ELS) which can be found on the ATO website.